 Puncture Repair Kit

 Everyone will get a puncture at some point, it’s just one of those things that happens.
 Whilst breakdown cover can sort you out here, it’s wise to carry a repair kit and familiarise yourself with using it.
-It can make the difference between stuck at the road side for 20 minutes or 2+ hours.
+It can make the difference between being stuck at the roadside for 20 minutes or 2+ hours.
 Most punctures can be (temporarily) repaired quickly and will suffice to continue your journey to the next town or hotel, where you can plan a garage visit more leisurely.
 A long wait on the roadside is the last thing you want when trying to catch a ferry crossing or other scheduled connection.

 If travelling abroad look for cards that offer good exchange rates or low fees.
 Whether credit cards or pre-pay cards (like Starling).
 It’s still wise to carry some local currency too in case you find places off the beaten track that don’t take plastic.